 In the vale of Tama River the cloth which is

 hung on the high leaves of the hedges shakes off the morning dew.

 5. The Koya Tama River, Kii Province.
 Two pilgrims standing by the edge of the stream (in the oblong series three are shown resting by the bank) gazing at the water, said to be poisoned.
 In the background a high mountain, and on the right a waterfall.
 (Illustrated in Happer's Heritage of Hiroshige.)

-Poem by Kubo-Daishi : "The traveller may forget everything ; he might forget to beware of fetching water from the Tama River in Koya."
+forget to beware of fetching water from the Tama River in Koya.

 6. The Noda Tama River, Mutsu Province.
 A Court lady or poetess (in the oblong series two ladies) and her attendant watching a flight of sanderlings across the water.

 When evening comes the wind blows salt in Mutsu,